learn-co-students/rails-blog-associations-validations-cb-000/NOTES.md

 [ ] Be sure to create the appropriate routes.
 For now, they can be written as resources.
 --> resources :posts :tags ?
+(maybe, haven't tested)

-[ ] create the database, migrate the schema, and seed it.
+[x ] create the database, migrate the schema, and seed it.
 --> rake db:create?
 --> rake db:migrate
 --> rake db:seed